Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

 \subsubsection{Resource Allocation}

 Resource allocation problems arise when multiple users attempt to communicate using the same resource.
-Such a scenario is examined in free diffusion channels in \cite{cheng2024resource}, which investigates a transmission policy that minimizes the \ac{BER}.
-The scenario considers an arbitrary number of emitters placed at arbitrary locations in a free-diffusion channel, and restricted to a maximum number of released molecules.
+Such a scenario is examined in free-diffusion channels in \cite{cheng2024resource}, which investigates a transmission policy that minimizes the \ac{BER}.
+The scenario considers an arbitrary number of transmitters placed at random locations in a free-diffusion channel, and restricted to a maximum number of released molecules.

-The transmission policy is devised by a feedforward {NN} with three hidden layers, each containing twice the number of neurons as there are transmitters, except for the first layer, which has two additional neurons.
-The {NN} is trained using the distances from the emitters to the receiver as inputs, and the model outputs the number of molecules released by each transmitter.
+The transmission policy is devised by a feedforward {NN} with three hidden layers, each containing twice as many neurons as there are transmitters, except for the first layer, which has two additional neurons, as indicated in \cite{cheng2024resource}.
+The {NN} is trained using the distances from the transmitters to the receiver as inputs.
+The model outputs the number of molecules released by each transmitter.
 As activation functions, the first layer uses the hyperbolic tangent sigmoid, the ``purelin'' (linear) in the second hidden layer, and the \ac{ReLU} for the third hidden layer.
-This architecture achieves a \ac{BER} on the order of magnitude \num{e-3} with three to five emitters positioned between $\SIrange{12.5}{14.5}{\micro\meter}$ from the receiver.
-The network operates on a symbol time of $\SI{100}{\milli\second}$, a total of \num{6e4} realeased molecules and a noisy source modeled with the a Gaussian distribution of variance \num{1000} units.
+This architecture achieves a \ac{BER} on the order of magnitude \num{e-3} with three to five transmitters positioned between $\SIrange{12.5}{14.5}{\micro\meter}$ from the receiver.
+The network operates with a symbol time of $\SI{100}{\milli\second}$, a total of~\num{6e4} released molecules, and a noisy source modeled as a Gaussian distribution with variance \num{1000}.